osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

   - Gather organizational and user needs for customer relationship management system
   - Provide instructional videos and training to faculty and staff, including working in the Extension website, content management system, and customer relationship management system
 - Support the understanding and development of new technologies or processes across Extension
-  - Work closely with Digital Content and Engagement (DCE) Strategy Teamand relay feedback/requests from faculty, staff, and external audiences
+  - Work closely with Navigator Digital Strategy Team and relay feedback/requests from faculty, staff, and external audiences
   - Keep informed on updates and guidelines to accurately provide service
   - Develop, implement, and manage customer software and requirements
   - Ensure designed solutions meets needs of all parties involved